nextgis/docs_ngweb/source/layers.rst

    Create resource dialog for resource group

-In the opened dialog enter the name of the resource that will be displayed in the administrator interface and in the map layer tree, and then click "Create".
+In the opened dialog enter the name of the resource that will be displayed in the administrator interface and in the map layer tree, and then click **Create**.

 "Keyname" field is optional.